 Our Latest News

 SOUTH CAMDEN THEATRE COMPANY PROUDLY PRESENTS SEASON FOURTEEN — THE POWER OF TWO!
 A Season Celebrating Playwrights From Across The Globe

 CAMDEN, NEW JERSEY – JANUARY 16, 2019 – Artistic Director, Raymond Croce, tells us that he has chosen five very different shows for the fourteenth season at South Camden Theatre.
 All of his choices come from playwrights who tell their … Continued

 South Camden Theatre Company Concludes Their Season Celebrating Female Playwrights With This Historical Theatre Piece By Lynn Nottage NEWS RELEASE “Our season, Celebrating Female Playwrights concludes with Lynn Nottage’s play, “Crumbs From The Table Of Joy” states Artistic Director, Ray Croce.
 “This … Continued

 The Areas Hottest Off-Broadway Theatre

-The Waterfront South Theatre is situated just a block south of Broadway and Ferry Avenues in the Waterfront South neighborhood of Camden, this gorgeous state-of-the-art theater was designed to be reminiscent of Walt’s Cafe, the corner bar, that once stood on this corner.
+The Waterfront South Theatre is situated just a block south of Broadway and Ferry Avenues in the Waterfront South neighborhood of Camden.
+This gorgeous state-of-the-art theater was designed to be reminiscent of Walt’s Cafe, the corner bar, that once stood on this corner up until 1967.

 Today, 96 seats and thousands of theatre patrons a year have replaced the bar stools and shipyard workers that at one time called this corner of Camden “home”.